ci-fairy - a CLI tool¶

 pip3 install .

-Alternatively, you may directly invoke the ci-fairy
+Alternatively, you may directly invoke the ci-fairy tool from within the

 git tree without prior installation.
-Note that pip3
+Note that pip3 will take care of

 all dependencies, for local invocations you must install those manually.